 Alan wrote his first guidebook Peak Limestone in 1992.
 During the 90s he gradually developed Rockfax as a business taking over from the start made by Mick Ryan.
 This included the ground-breaking Pembroke guidebook of 1995, the very successful and popular Costa Blanca, Mallorca and El Chorro guidebook of 1996.
 Into the new millennium the business grew and as more people were taken on Alan switched to more of a publishing role.
 He now oversees all the publications and helps write the odd one.
 He enjoys all types of rock climbing, particularly trad sea cliffs and French and Spanish sport routes.

 Chris first started writing guidebooks in the 1980s and his first book – Rock Climbs in the Costa Blanca (1989) – was a major contributing factor to the popularity of that area as a climbing destination.
 Further books written for Cicerone have helped publicise many other areas in Spain and Belgium.

-In 2001 Chris joined ROCKFAX as the co-author of the revolutionary guidebook Peak Gritstone East (now updated to Eastern Grit).
+In 2001 Chris joined Rockfax as the co-author of the revolutionary guidebook Peak Gritstone East (now updated to Eastern Grit).
 Following on from this Chris has gone on to author many more books and he now takes and active role in the publication of all other Rockfax publications.

-Mark joined the ROCKFAX team in 1998 when he co-authored the Costa Daurada book with his then-partner Emma Williams (now Emma Medara).
+Mark joined the Rockfax team in 1998 when he co-authored the Costa Daurada book with Emma Williams (now Emma Medara).
 This was their first ever attempt at guidebook writing and was completed in under 12 months from their initial phone call to the finished product; a period which involved three trips to Spain, learning to draw topos from scratch and a big set-back when many topos were nicked from their van.